biske/Learning-Plan/README.md

 * Understanding JSON, AJAX, and APIs
 * Sort out my ReadMes
 * Learning how to programme in a team
+* Need to start a blog - have bought emily.codes domain, but haven't managed to set up server properly.

 Long-Term Goals
 ----------